Free agency opens: Fox and Kings agree on $163 million deal

 PHILADELPHIA

-Veteran center Dwight Howard is going to join the 76ers on a one-year deal worth the veteran's minimum of $2.6 million, agent Charles Briscoe told AP.
+Veteran centre Dwight Howard is going to join the 76ers on a one-year deal worth the veteran's minimum of $2.6 million, agent Charles Briscoe told AP.

 Howard heads to Philadelphia after helping the Los Angeles Lakers win this past season's NBA title.